The Ethical Fashion Course

 Ana Tafur

 Ana Tafur is a Colombian designer and researcher working at the intersection of textiles, ecology, and ancestral knowledge.
-She is the founder of Mola Sasa, a project that collaborates with Indigenous women artisans to preserve and evolve traditional Mola techniques through contemporary design and fair trade practices.
+She is the founder of SAKE, a project that collaborates with Indigenous women artisans to preserve and evolve traditional techniques through contemporary design and fair trade practices.

 Jimena Muñiz-Garreta